dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 The cypherpunks were well aware that even if the base technology exists in theory, some things simply need time to develop.
-In 1992, Timothy May wrote in *The Crypto Anarchist Manifesto*: \"The technology for this
+In 1992, Timothy May wrote in *The Crypto Anarchist Manifesto*: "The technology for this
 \[\...\] has existed in theory for the past decade. \[\...\] But only recently have computer networks and personal computers attained sufficient speed to make the ideas practically realizable.
-And the next ten years will bring enough additional speed to make the ideas economically feasible and essentially unstoppable.\"
+And the next ten years will bring enough additional speed to make the ideas economically feasible and essentially unstoppable."

 While I do believe that Bitcoin (the network) is essentially unstoppable already, Bitcoin the *idea* is truly unstoppable.
 After all, as Alan